summiyabese25seecs/summiya_sarah_zoha_dronesimulator/README.md

   **Zoha Ahsan:**
-                  **Logic Designer** : Created detailed flowchart outlining program's logic to guide to development, also a programmer.
+                  **Logic Designer** : Created detailed flowchart outlining program's logic to guide to development, summarized AI tool usage, also a programmer.

 ## Problem Description and Overview: